Ecwid/ecwid-api-docs/includes/_cart.md

 ```

-Converts the abandoned cart into a finished order in an Ecwid store.
+Converts the abandoned cart into a completed order in an Ecwid store.

 `POST https://app.ecwid.com/api/v3/{storeId}/carts/{cartID}/place?token={token}`